 A third, although marginal, difference is that hikers have the ability to pitch ultralight shelters which use trekking poles for structure.

-The Best Cycle Touring & Bikepacking Tents For 2024
+The Best Cycle Touring & Bikepacking Tents For 2025

-To the listings!
+To the tent listings!

-Models in this list come from a variety of manufacturers worldwide, so whether you’re reading this article in the UK or Europe, the USA or Canada, Australia, or elsewhere, there’ll probably be options here you can find locally, as well as online.
+Models in this list come from a variety of manufacturers worldwide, so whether you’re reading this article in the UK or Europe, the USA or Canada, Australia, or elsewhere, there’ll be options here you can find locally, as well as online.

 We’ll start with low-budget tents for short and simple trips, move on to the most popular tents in the mid-range for general cycle touring and bikepacking service, and work our way up to the most durable lightweight tents for world-ranging rides of months or years.